ChemeketaCS/csweb/content/courses/cs161/202020/week11.md

 ## Deadlines This Week

-* Sunday (start of finals week) 11:59PM - Assignment 9
+* Sunday (start of finals week) 11:59PM - All assignments and late work

-## Final

-* In person: Wed 12:00PM (expect changes due to COVID-19)

-## Assignments

-Make sure to get assignment 9 turned in by Sunday (at the start of Finals week) at midnight.

 {{% alert warning %}}
-No late work will be accepted for this assignment.
+No late work will be accepted past this point.
 {{% /alert %}}

+## Final

+The final will be taken in elearn.
+I will post the window for taking it here and make an announcement by the end of the last week of class, before finals week.